UAW rejects new GM offer as strike forces 6,000 Mexico layoffs

 By David Shepardson and Joseph White

-Oct 1 (Reuters) - The United Auto Workers union said on Tuesday it rejected a new comprehensive offer from General Motors Co GM.N to end a two-week-old strike, saying the automaker came up short on several fronts including wages, healthcare and temporary workers.
+Oct 1 (Reuters) - The United Auto Workers union said on Tuesday it rejected a new comprehensive offer made by General Motors Co GM.N to end a two-week-old strike, saying it came up short on a number of fronts.

 About 48,000 UAW members went on strike on Sept.
-16 seeking higher pay, greater job security, a bigger share of the leading U.S. automaker’s profit and protection of healthcare benefits.
+16 seeking higher pay, greater job security, a bigger share of the leading U.S. automaker’s profit and protection of their healthcare.

-UAW Vice President Terry Dittes told members in a letter the GM offer "came up short" on issues like healthcare, wages, temporary workers and job security, "to name a few."
-The union said it is committed "to exploring all options in order to reach an agreement."
+UAW Vice President Terry Dittes said in a letter to members the GM offer "came up short" on issues like healthcare, wages, temporary workers and job security, "to name a few."
+GM is still seeking some concessions, the union added, saying it is committed "to exploring all options in order to reach an agreement."

 GM said in a statement it continues "to negotiate and exchange proposals, and remain committed to reaching an agreement that builds a stronger future for our employees and our company."

-The statements on "comprehensive proposals" indicate the talks have shifted into a higher gear as the dispute is taking a toll on both the automaker and striking UAW workers, whose $250 a week from the union strike fund is a fraction of their normal pay.
-Analysts estimate the strike could cost GM over $1 billion.
+Still, the statements that GM and the UAW are now exchanging "comprehensive proposals" indicate the talks have shifted into a higher gear as both the automaker and striking UAW workers feel an economic bite from the dispute.

-Both sides face broader risks should the U.S. economy slow down.
-Data released on Tuesday showed the U.S. manufacturing sector contracted in September to its weakest level in more than a decade.
-Stocks fell broadly on the report, and GM's share price was down more than 3%.
+Many suppliers have been forced to halt or scale back some operations.

-JP Morgan auto analyst Ryan Brinkman estimated in a research note that the strike has cost GM over $1 billion but it may be able to recover some lost profit in the fourth quarter.
+JP Morgan auto analyst Ryan Brinkman estimated in a research note on Tuesday that the strike has cost GM over $1 billion but it may be able to recover a portion of lost profit in the fourth quarter.
 He said GM has $82 million a day in lost profit.

 The 6,000 affected workers are being paid a percentage of their salary, the spokesman said, with some workers using vacation time to continue receiving their full salaries.